 - Any other unwelcome physical, verbal or non-verbal conduct of sexual nature.

 - Committees: According to the act, there need to be two committees: If an office or branch has been computed with 10 or more employees then an Internal Complaints Committee needs to be formed.
 Of the nominated members, one-half members nominated should be women.
 Similarly, a Local Complaints Committee (LCC) needs to be formed at each district by the District office.

 Even if a company has never faced such a situation, it has to still comply with the provisions of this act and form committees as required.
 The complainant has the discretion of opting to complain at the LCC or institute a criminal case.
 The committee has been vested with the powers of the civil court for collection of evidence. other functions of the committee include examining the oath, summoning, enforcing attendance, requiring the discovery and production of documents.

 The very first and concrete suggestion to be thought of is a gender-neutral act and not an act which only protects women because this puts male society in a very dicey situation where a crime happened to them cannot be reported.

-A major difference between the existing provision of IPC and the act is with regard to Suo Motto action.
+A major difference between the existing provision of the Indian Penal Code and the act is with regard to Suo Motto action.
 The employer under the act can initiate action only after it receives an oral or written complaint, also an employer is bound by the desires of the complainant.
-In IPC sexual harassment is a cognizable offense and the police inspector can take Suo motto action.
+In IPC sexual harassment is a cognizable offence and the police inspector can take Suo motto action.